Daan van Bunge

-Daan Lodewijk Samuel van Bunge (born 19 October 1982), commonly as Daan van Bunge, is a Dutch cricketer.
+Daan Lodewijk Samuel van Bunge (born 19 October 1982) is a Dutch former cricketer.
 He is a right-handed batsman and a right-arm leg break bowler.

 He is the currently Director of Cricket at Haileybury in the UK.
-He also works as a PE teacher on a school in The Hague, Netherlands.
+He also works as a PE teacher at a school in The Hague, Netherlands.

 International career

 Van Bunge has represented the Netherlands at many age levels, including at the Under-15 World Cup in 1996, and on their Under-17 tour of England in 1997.
 He made his One Day International debut for the Netherlands in the 2002 ICC Champions Trophy against Sri Lanka.

 Van Bunge was named in the Netherlands squad for the 2003 Cricket World Cup in South Africa, and it was his performances in this tournament that brought him to the attention of a wider audience.
 In his first World Cup match, he scored 62 out of a team total of 136 against India, and in his second, he captured 3 of the 4 England wickets to fall, his victims being Nick Knight, Michael Vaughan and Andrew Flintoff.
-He again finished as his team's innings top-scorer in the matches against Pakistan and Zimbabwe, as well as collecting 2–27 against Pakistan.
+He again finished as his team's innings top-scorer in the matches against Pakistan and Zimbabwe, as well as collecting bowling figures of 2–27 against Pakistan.
 These returns highlighted Van Bunge's erratic bowling style.

 In 2003, Van Bunge was selected to join the MCC Young Cricketers programme.
-He hit the record books in 2004 when he scored a 38-ball century – the fastest in the history of MCC Young Cricketers.
+He added his name to the record books in 2004 when he scored a 38-ball century – the fastest in the history of MCC Young Cricketers.
 In his three-year spell, he scored a record 3,400 runs, and played for Middlesex one season.
 At the end of the 2005 season, he returned to the Netherlands to play for Excelsior'20 where he was the professional for 9 years and captained the side to two championships, a club based in Schiedam.

 Van Bunge continued to regularly represent the Netherlands in international competition.
 The 2005 ICC Trophy saw the Netherlands in a four-way battle for the fifth and final 2007 World Cup qualifying spot, with the first sudden-death match against Denmark.
 Batting at number 3, Van Bunge bludgeoned 137 from only 118 balls, sharing a 242 run second-wicket stand with Bas Zuiderent to bat Denmark out of the match.
 He then helped himself to 2–24 in the Danish reply.
 Van Bunge duly represented the Dutch in the 2007 Cricket World Cup.
 In their opening group stage game against South Africa on 16 March 2007, Van Bunge was the unfortunate victim as Herschelle Gibbs set a new ODI record by scoring 36 runs (six sixes from six balls) from Van Bunge's fourth over., though a run-a-ball 33 against eventual champions Australia was a highlight.

 Van Bunge retired from international cricket after the 2007 Cricket World Cup, citing a lack of motivation and a conflicting study schedule, however made himself available for the national squad again in 2008 following completion of his studies.